BitcoinSchema/1sat-ordinals/html-ordinals/url-references.md

 ### /content - dynamic content resolution

 HTML inscriptions can reference relative file paths to `/content/<outpoint>` to automatically have the content detected and returned as a file.
-For more information on how this resolution works under the hood visit [ordfs.network](https://ordfs.network).
+How that resolution works is specified in [OrdFS](../ordfs.md).
+Public gateways such as [ordfs.network](https://ordfs.network) implement a compatible content path.

 ### ord:// - On-Chain Inscription References